 Due to the nature and quantity of data in a typical order book, using a one dimensional list of fields is not practical.
 Therefore, in order to represent the order book data, Thomson Reuters uses a collection where each item represents an order book entry.

 So, for example if you make a market by order request for an instrument, the response message will contain a payload of a map container, where each map entry represents an individual order on the market for that instrument.
 Each of these order entries will contain a field list containing values like order price, size, side and so on.

 In addition to the map container, the payload will also have a summary section which holds values that are common to the whole order book in order to minimize repetition of the common data.

 Likewise for a market by price request, the response message will contain the summary section of the common values and a map container, where each map entry represents a price point for that instrument.
 Each entry will again contain a field list of values like order price, side, number of orders at that price point, etc.

-Processing and extracting the order book from the message is relatively straightforward and we have a short tutorial that shows how to consume Level 2 data in the developer tutorial for Java and C++ versions at the end of this article.
+Processing and extracting the order book from the message is relatively straightforward and we have a short tutorial that shows how to consume Level 2 data in the developer tutorial for Java and C++ versions (see links on the right of this article).

 EMA offers additional feature and functions to make a developer life easier.
 A few examples of these are:

 - batch requests, a single request message to get multiple instruments;